ULL-ESIT-DMSI/learning-hello-vue-3/README.md

 A problem arises with the deploy at GH:

-1. You have to rememberbuild each time you deploy
+1. You have to remember `npm run` build each time you deploy
 2. You have to add the generated files inside `docs`
 3. Better automatize in `package.json`
+  - Véase también <https://stackoverflow.com/questions/11580961/sending-command-line-arguments-to-npm-script>